PaulWieland/ratgdo/docs/02_configuration.md

 # Configuration
 This section only applies to standard version which uses WiFi & MQTT.
 The No WiFi version does not have any configuration options.

-After the firmware is flashed, the ESP8266 will reboot and attempt to connect to your wifi.
+After the firmware is flashed, the ratgdo will reboot and attempt to connect to your wifi.
 Once this is succesfull, click "Visit Device" from the ESP Web Tools page and you will be presented with ratgdo's configuration page.

 **Security Note:** after the initial configuraiton is made, the device's config page will be loosely protected by an http basic authentication challenge.
 The username is the device name (case sensitive) and the password is the OTA Password that you specified.
 For stronger protection, check the _Disable OTA_ checkbox and the firmware will completely disable the http web & ArduinoOTA services.
 With these services disabled, the only way to update the configuration is to reflash the firmware with a USB cable.

 **Configuration Fields:**

 * **Device Name** - Must be unique.
 Used as the device's hostname on the network, the mqtt device name, part of the path on the MQTT Topic (see MQTT prefix below), and the username for basic authentication to the ESP's built in web server.
 * **OTA Password** - Used for Over The Air firmware flashing and as the http basic authentication password for the web server configuration page.
-Use a very strong password if you leave the ota/web service enabled since anyone with access to the ESP8266 over the network could also gain control over your garage door.
+Use a very strong password if you leave the ota/web service enabled since anyone with access to ratgdo over the network could also gain control over your garage door.
 * **IP Address** - Will be filled in automatically with the DHCP address, but can also be set manually.
 * **SSID** - Your WiFi network name (case sensitive).
 * **WiFi Password** - The password for the WiFi.